code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-23-apache-cxf-soap-header-example.md

 Accessing the SOAP header is again straight forward as the interface method already contains the `TListFlightsHeader` as a parameter.
 In case the `getClientId()` method returns a specific value an extra flight is returned in the response.

-> Note that we have added the `@Features` annotation in order to log the received request message.
+> Note that we have used the `@Features` annotation in order to log the received request message.
 This allows us to visualize the added SOAP header.

 ``` java
 package com.codenotfound.endpoint;